johnglover/modal/README.md

 Contributing
 ------------

-Send any comments, queries, suggestions or bug reports to john dot glover at nuim dot ie.
+Send any comments, queries, suggestions or bug reports to john dot c dot glover at nuim dot ie.